FREELANCE WRITING SERVICES

 Details: Using data provided to me by the Davisville Free Library’s director and bookkeeper, I crafted annual applications requesting funding for this small, public, neighborhood library.
 The funding was requested to increase public access to information through preserving and promoting print, digital or other material and to provide challenge grants for fundraising campaigns for the acquisition of equipment, special collections and publications among other material.

-Grant Writing Fee: Because of the extreme range of work involved in grant writing—I’ve written everything from simple one-page requests to fifty-page, multi-sectional proposals—please contact me with specific information about the grant you’d like to apply for and I’ll provide you with a proposal of my fee for the project.
+Grant Writing Fee: $50 per hour.
+Because of the extreme range of work involved in grant writing—I’ve written everything from simple one-page requests to fifty-page, multi-sectional proposals—please contact me with specific information about the grant you’d like to apply for and I’ll provide you with a estimate of my total fee for the project.

 Business Proposal Writing